Top 10 Best Songs from the Broadway Show Hamilton

 This one is honestly my favorite.

 I love this song!
-What a good rap
+What a good rap.

-24 History Has Its Eyes On You
+23 History Has Its Eyes On You

 I love that it shows that Washington isn't some robot that doesn't feel emotion.
-He shows human emotion of anxiety and worry throughout this not just for himself or the Revolution, but Hamilton, who I feel, is like the son he never had.
+He shows human emotion of anxiety and worry throughout this not just for himself or the Revolution, but for Hamilton, who I feel, is like the son he never had.
 This also leads up to Hamilton finally getting his dream to lead troops into battle and in the most important battle of the revolution as the debut.

 Christopher Jackson sounds fantastic in this one!
-Combined with the ensemble, this track is EASILY one of my all time favorites!
+Combined with the ensemble, this track is easily one of my all-time favorites!

 25 Aaron Burr, Sir